($667) Cost to ship a car from Raleigh, NC to Lexington, KY

 The time of the year

-The time of year and weather conditions in Raleigh and Lexington play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Raleigh and Lexington can impact car shipping prices.

 The climate in Raleigh is unlikely to affect your move.
 However, some days in the winter, the roads may become icy which causes traffic issues.